alpersonalwebsite/react/0-Intro.md

   You download everything is needed once.
 Then, we request data through async JS requests.
 -->

+### SPA: Single Page Applications

+The idea under SPA is having a single HTML document using JS to change what the user sees in the screen.

 <!-- TODO: Add somewhere that when we are rendering a list we should add a key with a unique id -->